hpi-schul-cloud/nexboard-api-js/README.md

     "description of Board",
     IdOfProjectFromThisBoard);
 ```
-create an new board and return it.
+create a new board and return it.

 ```javascript
 nex.getBoardsByProject(ProjectId));
 ```
-return all boards from Project.
+return all boards from project.

 ```javascript
 nex.getBoard(BoardId));